-The vast majority of people interchange Nutritionist with Dietitian as if they were the same thing.
-Although these professions are incredibly similar in the functions that they research and serve, they are very different roles.
+The vast majority of people interchange nutritionist with dietitian as if they were the same thing.
+And although these professions are incredibly similar in the functions that they research and serve, they are very different roles.

-Nutritionists are qualified to be experts in food and nutrition, and their primary work function is to help others achieve their health goals, by advising people on how to live a more healthy lifestyle.
-A Nutritionist does not have the training or authority to advise a client on managing eating disorders or diets for medical conditions.
+Nutritionists are qualified to be experts in food and nutrition, and their primary work function is to help others achieve their health goals, by advising on how to live a healthier lifestyle.
+A nutritionist does not have the training or authority to advise a client on managing eating disorders or diets for medical conditions.

-Generally a Nutritionist will work with individual clients on a private basis because the career is largely unregulated, and therefore is not a service provided by a medical centre or the NHS.
+Generally, a nutritionist will work with individual clients on a private basis because the career is largely unregulated, and it isn’t a service provided by a medical centre or the NHS.
 Due to the lack of regulation, you will often find Nutritionists with job titles such as:

 - Health Coach

 - Nutrition Expert

 - Infant Nutritional Coach

 - Nutritional Specialist

 While these jobs have varying suggested functions, they’re all founded on the same training.
 The only distinction between the qualification levels of Nutritionists in the UK is whether they are registered with the Association for Nutrition (AfN).

 Only individuals registered with the AfN can hold the title Registered Nutritionist, abbreviated to ANutr or RNutr; this is a conditional offer based on the nutritionist earning a BSc undergraduate degree in nutrition or a related specialism.
 Also, they must hold a minimum of three years’ relevant professional experience.